Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 The part of the brain that regulates testosterone levels responds to estrogen.

-So your estrogen levels go up, and then the brain gets this feedback loop, and it sees high estrogen levels, and then it says, well, we have adequate testosterone, so it actually down-regulates testosterone production.
+So your estrogen levels go up and then the brain gets this feedback loop and it sees high estrogen levels and then it says, well, we have adequate testosterone.

-And you get in this very vicious, feed-forward kind of situation with that.
+And you get in this very vicious feed-forward kind of situation with that.

 Yeah, that's exactly what the prolactinoma does.

-It's on the pituitary gland, and it's this growth, and it reduces the testosterone, and it increases the estrogen, and I end up liking art, French films, and cats.
+It's on the pituitary gland and it's this growth and it reduces the testosterone and it increases the estrogen.

 We could talk later.

-He's like, hey, I want to go out with Fun Dip.
+He's like, hey, I want to go out with Fundip.

-I'm getting hit on now by Rob.
+I'm going to put it out now by Rob.

 You have a dress, Rob.

-I never...
+I neither.

 I'm sorry, Rob.